 - Add this to your cooled pie shell and set aside

-- In your icy bowl, or in the bowl of your standing mixer, beat the egg whites, adding pinches of sugar and cream of tartar as you go, until they form stiff peaks.
+- In your icy bowl, or in the bowl of your standing mixer, beat the egg whites, adding spoons of sugar and pinches of cream of tartar as you go, until they form stiff peaks.
 What does this mean?
 Try turning the bowl upside down.
 If it falls out, it is not a stiff peak.
 However, you cannot magically make this happen.
 If you have been at this for several minutes, and the peaks simply refuse to rise, add a bit more sugar, and if this doesn’t work, resign yourself to a flat but tasty meringue.

 - Shovel this atop your pie, being careful not to smash it down.
 Picture a fluffy cloud.
 Use the back side of the spoon to create the little points by allowing the meringue to stick and pulling upward.